Rethinking the

 Notification patterns and success feedback

-Findings guided the UX direction: we din’t want to overwhelmed users with technical options (provider selection, gas management, advanced settings).
+Findings guided the UX direction: we didn’t want to overwhelmed users with technical options (provider selection, gas management, advanced settings).

 Our approach prioritised clarity over control, with contextual help and minimal decisions.